OscarAkaElvis/airgeddon-plugins/README.md

 Basically, this fix for the listed Realtek cards the ability to switch mode from monitor to managed and viceversa from airgeddon menus.

-Known problems even using the plugin depending of your driver version and Kernel:
+Known problems even using the plugin depending on your driver version and Kernel:

  - WPS wash scanning
  - VIF (Virtual Interface) problem.
 It affects to DoS during Evil Twin attacks (while the interface is splitted into two logical interfaces)